The Straits Times: Stressful times a boost for wellness industry with more seeking relief from aches and pains

 “One can expect to see more massage spas offering beauty services.
 The DRx Group and Natureland naturally share many strategic and operational capabilities,” he says.

-The DRx Group, founded 21 years ago, recently opened a new clinic in the East Coast this month, one unit down from a Natureland branch.
+The DRx Group, founded 21 years ago, recently opened a new clinic on the East Coast this month, one unit down from a Natureland branch.

 This will help cater to consumers who prefer to travel less these days, to get their grooming fix all at once, says Mr Thong, predicting “reduced shopping frequency and a preference for trusted brands” as other significant changes in post-Covid consumer behaviour.